julianrcook/GetDataProject/CodeBook.md

 where dt_activity_labels & dt_mean_sd are the activity labels and data for mean and std only

-The result is saved as tidy_dataset_with_labels.csv, the data frame such that the first column contains subject IDs, the second column activity names, the third activity_id and the last 66 columns are measurements.
+The result is exported as tidy_dataset_with_labels.csv, where the first three cols contain descriptions of subject and activity type and the last 66 columns are measurements.
 Subject IDs are integers between 1 and 30 inclusive.

 ## 5. Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.

-  The result is saved as tidy_dataset_with_means.txt, a 180 by 69 data frame, where as before, the first column contains subject IDs, the second column contains activity names, the third column is activity_id, and then the averages for each of the 66 tests that were on either mean or STD.
+  The summarized result is exported as tidy_dataset_with_means.txt, a 180 by 69 csv, where as before, the first column contains subject IDs, the second column contains activity names, the third column is activity_id, and then the averages for each of the 66 tests that were on either mean or STD.